 3 Hours Reassigned Time Fall and Spring. $1500 stipend Fall and Spring

 The Coordinator is responsible for providing visionary leadership for the Early Educatoin Program (ECEP) at Florida SouthWestern State College.
-The Coordinator will oversee and facilitate curricular development, extracurricular activities, program assessment, and resource development.
-The Coordinator will report directly to the Dean of the School of Education.
+The Coordinator will oversee and facilitate curricular development, extracurricular activities, The Coordinator will report directly to the Dean of the School of Education.

 Duties and Responsibilities

-Reviews student transcripts and uses trend data to build a robust schedule of ECE courses in fall, spring, and summer terms

-Prepares and staffs the schedule to ensure that students are able to progress and graduate from the ECE program on time

-Recruits, interviews, hires, and evaluates adjunct faculty to teach in the ECE program

 In collaboration with the field experience coordinator, evaluate, select, and secure high quality ECE sites for students to complete field experience component of the program

 Collaborates with Admissions on ECE recruitment, scholarship distribution, and tracking